Add This Infographic to Your Site

 Top-tier interscholastic and collegiate athletes are some of the most popular figures on social media with hundreds of thousands of followers.
 Their posts get major media attention, for reasons both good and bad.
 Here are six tips for coaches to guide their athletes on social media use.

-Whether it’s to build their brand, connect with fans or simply to get noticed, athletes should have a goal for their social media presence to develop a strategy and stay focused.
+- Have a goal for social media: Whether it’s to build their brand, connect with fans or simply to get noticed, athletes should have a goal for their social media presence to develop a strategy and stay focused.

-Different platforms have different privacy settings, which means posts could be read by people they’re not intended to reach.
+- Understand social media is public: Different platforms have different privacy settings, which means posts could be read by people they’re not intended to reach.
 Check privacy settings to specify the audience.

-Managing social media is easier with a posting schedule.
+- Limit posts during the day: Managing social media is easier with a posting schedule.
 Athletes should create a daily or weekly routine, as routine, consistent posts help build followings.
 Athletes also should avoid posting when upset or partying, at the risk of posting something regrettable.

 - Protect password and login information: It prevents others from assuming the identity of the owner of the account and posting things that may be off-brand or, at worse, private and personal.